blindman67/GrooverGeom/README.md

 [Back to top.](#contents)

 ## Status notes

+###12 April 2016
+-- Fixed some minor bugs.
+-- Fixed `Line.intercept` `Line.interceptSeg` `Line.interceptSegs` `Line.isLineSegsIntercepting`
+-- Exposed internal calculation referances via groover.geom.calcRefs Currently only exposinf 5 vectors v1 to v5
+-- As the calc referances did not have the vec prototype, I attached that to them by moving internal instancing of geom to the bottom of the file.
+-- Improved line.distFrom and line.distFromDir and formalised the calc vars they used.
+-- Just a note tha calcVars will not have any additional prototypes added, like render etc.
+-- dotted some i's and crossed some t's
+-- Added crossUnit and dotUnit to Vec

 ###6 April 2016
 -- Long time between drinks so not sure if I have poked about.
 At most a few minor changes -- Added PrimitiveArray though only a stub for the time being